How to Get Nonprofit Donations Fast

 - Consider contacting the funder, whether it’s the executive director, a program officer, or a grant manager.
 A quick phone discussion can provide insights and create a friendly connection to help pave the way to success.

 To wrap up, we hope our tips about how to get nonprofit donations fast help your nonprofit generate more donations, whether large or small.

 See How Nonprofits Use Keela to Create Donation Pages

 Get a glimpse of how Keela helps nonprofits to create custom, unlimited, and high-converting donation pages using Keela’s form builder.

 Head of Growth, Instrumentl

 Will Yang leads growth at Instrumentl, the institutional fundraising platform.
-Instrumentl brings grant prospecting, tracking and management to one place.
-Nonprofits that use Instrumentl apply to 1.5X more grants within a year of adopting it and are able to find more good fit grants for their organizations.
+Instrumentl brings grant prospecting, tracking, and management to one place.
+Nonprofits that use Instrumentl apply for 1.5X more grants within a year of adopting it and are able to find more good-fit grants for their organizations.
 Create a 14-day free account to try it out for yourself.